Holidays start here … the backyard is where fun happens

-- Not necessary for a city focused exploration.
+You do not require a vehicle for a short Christchurch holiday.
+If your visit is focused on a city exploration.
 Christchurch is a compact city with an excellent public transport network, a well established taxi service as well as paths and maps to guide walkers around the newly rebuilt Christchurch.

 TIP: Christchurch Airport | Christchurch – Canterbury If you decide on out of town explorations in a rental car bookings are recommended due to the high demand for vehicles.